sf-wdi-26/mean_todo/README.md

   ```

 3. The Angular `$http` or `$resource` service to interact with your JSON API endpoints.
-See the module on <a href="https://github.com/sf-wdi-24/modules/tree/master/week-10-angular/day-03/module-02" target="_blank">http and ng-resource</a> for reference.
+See the module on <a href="https://github.com/sf-wdi-25/angular-resource-lab" target="_blank">ng-resource</a> for reference.
 Instead of calling an external API, you're now querying your own application's server.